2026 Guide: How Much Does It Cost to Fly a Pet Unaccompanied?

 Bottom Line

-Because having pets unaccompanied is banned on most airlines, you may want to look for alternatives for your pet shipping needs.
+Unaccompanied pet travel means shipping your pet as cargo without you traveling on the same flight, so you may want to look for alternatives for your pet shipping needs.
 You can hire a pet ground transportation service.
 There are a few reasons why ground animal transportation can be a better option.

-• Flying can have a negative effect on your pet, especially if they are in the cargo hold.
-Ground transport will be less stressful and your pet will be happier.
+• Flying can hurt your pet, especially if they are in the cargo hold.
+Ground transport will be less stressful, and your pet will be happier.

 • With flight cancellations (especially during the holidays), flying can be unreliable because of weather and other factors.
 Ground transport does not have that unreliability.
 Regardless of the weather, your pet will get to its final destination in a matter of hours.